1m5/1m5-java/README.md

 ## ManCon Status
 ManCon Status is provided by three parameters: Minimum Required, Maximum Available, and Maximum Supported.

 * Minimum Required: Set by end user or configuration to state the minimum exceptable ManCon to be used.
+Changed by end user manually or, in the future, by automated situational awareness.
 * Maximum Available: Real-time updated parameter providing the maximum ManCon currently achievable based on CR Network Manager findings.
-* Maximum Supported: Maximum ManCon able to be reached based on what network services were configured and are active.
-This value can also change in real-time when networks become unavailable.
+* Maximum Supported: Maximum ManCon able to be reached based on what network services were registered.

 An example visual: